zentrope/query-manager/README.md

 ## Status

 Works.
-The client and server communicate via a GET and POST API on a single resource called "/messages".
-Seems to work reasonably well enough as a mechanism.
-Great potential for simplication on either side.
+Uses a single REST route as a long-polling style messaging kind of thing.
+An event on the server ends up in a queue on the client, and the other way around.

 ## Future